-On May 22 of the same year, the Chinese Customs Tariff Commission announced that the import duties for the total of 218 items, including automobiles and automotive parts, starting on July 1 (Public announcement by the Customs Tariff Commission [2018] #3).
-The duty was reduced from 20%~25% to 15% for completed vehicles, and it was reduced from 8~25% to 6% for parts.
-In the Standing Committee meeting of State Council held on May 30, reduction of import duty rate for daily goods covering a wide scope was decided.
+On May 22 of the same year, the Chinese Customs Tariff Commission announced that the import duties for the total of 218 items, including automobiles and automotive parts, starting on July 1 of the same year (Public announcement by the Customs Tariff Commission [2018] #3).
+The duty was reduced from 20%~25% to 15% for automobiles, and it was reduced from 8%~25% to 6% for automobile parts.
+In the Standing Committee meeting of State Council held on May 30 of the same year, reduction of import duty rate for daily goods covering a wide scope was decided.

-In the Standing Committee meeting of State Council held on September 26 of the same year, reduction of import duty rate for 1,585 industrial products, etc. starting on November 1 was announced (Public announcement by the Customs Tariff Commission [2018] #9).
-With this measure, the average effective tax rate for Chinese customs was reduced from 9.8% to 7.5%, as previously mentioned.
+In the Standing Committee meeting of State Council held on September 26 of the same year, reduction of import duty rate for 1,585 industrial products, etc. starting on November 1 of the same year was announced (Public announcement by the Customs Tariff Commission [2018] #9).
+With this measure, the simple average applied tariff rate on non-agricultural products for Chinese customs was reduced from 8.8% to 6.5% in 2019, as previously mentioned.

-In addition, in accordance with the opening of the domestic market to foreign countries announced in the 1st China International Import Expo held in November of the same year, an announcement was made on December 22 that the import/export duties for some products are to be adjusted starting on January 1 of 2019 (Public announcement by the General Administration of Customs [2018] #212).
+In addition, in accordance with the opening of the domestic market to foreign countries announced in the 1st China International Import Expo held in November of the same year, an announcement was made on December 22 of the same year that the import/export duties for some products are to be adjusted starting on January 1, 2019 (Public announcement by the General Administration of Customs [2018] #212).
 Duties were abolished for rapeseed meal and some raw materials for chemicals among the 706 target items on the same day.